-These elements are reflected in adjustments made to Dexia Group's Capital score.
-The assigned Capital score of b2 is positioned 12 notches below the Macro-Adjusted score to reflect the expected progressive erosion of the capital base as the runoff process unfolds.
-The assigned Profitability score is caa1, and it is at the same level as the Macro-Adjusted score, which we believe reflects our expectations that the group will continue to generate losses over the outlook horizon.
+These elements are reflected in adjustments made to Dexia group's Capital score.
+The assigned Capital score of b2 is positioned 10 notches below the Macro-Adjusted score to reflect the expected progressive erosion of the capital base as the runoff process unfolds.